 Duty to report

-In addition, the Bill imposes on the data controller a duty to report to the Agency any breach of security measures.
+In addition, the new law imposes on the data controller a duty to report to the Agency any breach of security measures.

 Not complying with the duty of security, i.e., breaching it or violating it, is a serious infringement under the new law (art.
 34 ter), and having jeopardized the security of the rights of the data subjects is considered an aggravating circumstance when assessing the fine for the infringements (art.
 36 letter c).